top of page

 Ranges

 The majority of Forex traders use Japanese candlesticks.
-They play an essential part in Forex price action trading.
+They play an essential part of Forex price action trading.

 They may look daunting initially, but they are relatively easy to understand.